Extra Virgin Olive Oil

 Extra Virgin Olive Oil comes from virgin oil production only, contains no more than 0.8% acidity, and is judged to have a superior taste.
 Extra Virgin Olive Oil accounts for less than 10% of oil in many producing countries.

-Ultra Premium Extra Virgin Olive Oil is a new category of Extra Virgin Olive Oils that have been tested by an independent food laboratory (by Modern Olives’ award-winning Laboratory Services to be exact).
+Super Premium Extra Virgin Olive Oil is a new category of Extra Virgin Olive Oils that have been tested by an independent food laboratory (the independent food laboratory our distributor uses is in Austria).
 They verify that the EVOOs have never been cut with any other oils or heated or refined in any way.
 Then they test for the exact health components that make up Extra Virgin Olive Oil.
 Each oil is also tasted by a professional olive oil taste tester—yes, there is such a job—who provides a passing grade based on criteria of bitterness, fruitiness, creaminess, and more.
-If any of Veronica Foods’ chosen EVOOs do not pass any one part of this testing process, they are rejected.
+If any of our distributor's chosen EVOOs do not pass any one part of this testing process, they are rejected.

 Extra Virgin Olive Oil Chemistry Definitions